supervisely/developer-portal/app-development/create-export-app/overview.md

 ### Option 1.
 Use our SDK export template class `sly.app.Export` (simple)

 👍 This way is more convenient and can handle most of the routine tasks and cover most required use cases.
 All you need to do is create your own class (inherit from `sly.app.Export`), and override the `process` method.
-Method `process` should return the path to the folder/archive that needs to be downloaded.
+Method `process` should return the path to the result data (folder or archive).

 [✅ Learn step-by-step tutorial here](./create-export-app-from-template.md).